grking8/homepage/_posts/2020-03-01-pushing-docker-images-from-circleci-to-ecr-using-iam-roles.md

 interact with ECR without explicitly storing any credentials.

-The credentials used implicitly were also temporary, as supposed to the long term credentials of an IAM user with programmatic credentials.
+The credentials used implicitly were also temporary, as supposed to the long term credentials of an IAM user with programmatic access.

 In this post, we ask: Can we push a Docker image from CircleCI (instead of EC2) to ECR using an IAM role?